ianchanning/neural-network-js/tutorial.tex.md

 Maths and Computer Science at Imperial in London

-JavaScript / React for imec
+JavaScript / React for Imec

 All AI knowledge from online courses (In Andrew Ng we trust)